u-boot/u-boot/tools/buildman/buildman.rst

 If you see error lines marked with '-', that means that the errors were fixed by that commit.
 Sometimes commits can be in the wrong order, so that a breakage is introduced for a few commits and fixed by later commits.
-This shows up clearly with buildman.
+This shows up clearly with Buildman.
 You can then reorder the commits and try again.

 At commit 16, the error moves: you can see that the old error at line 120